tolicodes/articles/wip/api-scraping.md

 }
 ```

 Now we actually need to write the `process` function that starts off the process.
-Essentially we have an async `while` loop, that
+Essentially we have an async `while` loop, that processes one item at a time.
+For now there is

 ```
 moveLists(item, from, to) {